 R.1.
 These Rules of Procedure and the Rules of Debate may be amended from time to time by a simple majority of the Commissioners voting, but the full draft text of any proposed amendment shall be circulated to the Commissioners at least 60 days in advance of the meeting at which the matter is to be discussed.

 S. Bureau

-1. The Commission shall establish a Bureau which shall consist of the Chair and Vice-Chair of the Commission, Chair of the Finance and Administration Committee and the Commissioner representing the host country for the next Biennial Meeting of the Commission together with the representatives of not less than six and not more than eight Contracting Governments.
-The Contracting Governments represented on the Bureau shall be elected for a period of two years, at the biennial meetings of the Commission.
-The Contracting Governments of which the Chair, Vice-Chair, Chair of the F&A Committee and the Commissioner of the next host country are representatives shall not be elected to the Bureau.
-In electing Contracting Governments to the Bureau the Commission shall give due consideration to achieving an equitable geographic distribution and a balanced representation of whaling management and conservation interests, as well as to the equal right of the Contracting Governments to be represented on the Bureau.
+1. The Commission shall establish a Bureau which shall consist of the Chair and Vice-Chair of the Commission, Chair of the Finance and Administration Committee and the Commissioner representing the host country for the next meeting of the Commission together with the representatives of not less than six and not more than eight Contracting Governments.
+The Contracting Governments represented on the Bureau shall be elected at the biennial meetings of the Commission.
+The Contracting Governments of which the Chair, Vice-Chair, Chair of the F&A Committee and next host country are representatives shall not be elected to the Bureau.
+In elections to the Bureau the Commission shall give due consideration to the geographic and whaling management and conservation interests of the Contracting Parties, as well as to the equal right of the Contracting Governments to be represented on the Bureau.

-2. The Bureau shall perform such functions as are assigned to it by the Commission and shall meet at least once in the intersessional period between biennial meetings of the Commission.
-Between Commission meetings the Bureau shall make necessary decisions on duties to be carried out and shall issue any necessary instructions to the Secretary.
+2. The Bureau shall perform such functions as are assigned to it by the Commission and shall meet at least once in the interim between the biennial meetings of the Commission.
+Between Commission meetings the Bureau shall make necessary decisions on duties to be carried out and shall issue any necessary instructions to the Executive Secretary.
 Decisions of the Bureau shall be made in accordance with the Rules of Procedure established by the Commission.